CivxNow Member Spotlight: Julie Silverbrook

 We need to figure out how to empower parents on this, too.
 How do we encourage and empower all families to discuss things like a Supreme Court decision or piece of legislation around their dinner table?

 There really is support for this from across the political spectrum.
-And that is why I think a big tent movement, such as CivXNow is so important.
+And that is why I think a big tent movement, such as CivxNow is so important.
 On almost no issue do you see so much agreement on the fact that we need to increase the overall investment made to civic education.
 You’ll see differences in what people from different parts of the country and with different viewpoints will want to invest in, but the universally held view is that we must restore the historic civic mission of schools and we almost be investing in community civic education and engagement.

 Q: Can you talk a little bit more about where there might be disagreements within that big tent, and how do you get past those?